 We’ve combined the best of both Creole & Cajun styles in this recipe.
-With rich, robust flavor this Dutch Oven Jambalaya is a hearty one pot dinner anyone will enjoy, and perfect for cold weather.
+With rich, robust flavor this Dutch Oven Jambalaya is a hearty one pot meat & rice dinner anyone will enjoy, and it’s perfect for the cold weather months.

 It’s no secret around here that we absolutely adore jambalaya.
 In all it’s glorious, well-seasoned forms.